c-TPE: Tree-structured Parzen Estimator with Inequality Constraints for Expensive Hyperparameter Optimization: Background

 Suppose we would like to \textbf{minimize} a validation loss metric $f(\xv) = \mathcal{L}(\xv, \mathcal{A}, \D_{\rm train}, \D_{\rm val})$ of a supervised learning algorithm $\mathcal{A}$ given training and validation datasets $\D_{\rm train}, \D_{\rm val}$, then the HPO problem is defined as follows:

 Note that $\xv \in \Xv$ is a hyperparameter configuration, $\Xv = \Xv_1 \times \dots \times \Xv_D$ is the search space of the hyperparameter configurations, and $\Xv_d\subseteq \mathbb{R}~(\text{for }d = 1,\dots,D)$ is the domain of the $d$-th hyperparameter.
-In Bayesian optimization (BO)~\cite{brochu-arXiv10a,shahriari-ieee16a,garnett-bayesian22}, we assume that $f(\xv)$ is expensive and consider the optimization in a surrogate space given a set of observations $\D \coloneqq \{(\xv_n, f_n)\}_{n=1}^N$.
+In Bayesian optimization (BO)~\cite{brochu-arXiv10a,shahriari-ieee16a,garnett-bayesian22}, we assume that $f(\xv)$ is expensive and perform the optimization in a surrogate space given a set of observations $\D \coloneqq \{(\xv_n, f_n)\}_{n=1}^N$.
 In each iteration of BO, we build a predictive model $p(f|\xv, \D)$ and optimize an AF to yield the next configuration.
-A common choice for AF is the following expected improvement (EI)~\cite{jones1998efficient}:
+A common AF choice is the following expected improvement (EI)~\cite{jones1998efficient}:

 Another common choice is the following probability of improvement (PI)~\cite{kushner1964new}: